MiSTer-devel/Gameboy_MiSTer/ReadMe.md

 * Cheats

 ## Open Source Bootstrap roms
-This now includes the open source boot ROMs from [https://github.com/LIJI32/SameBoy/](https://github.com/LIJI32/SameBoy/) (for maximum GBC compatibility/authenticity you can still place the Gameboy color bios/bootrom into the Gameboy folder and rename it to boot1.rom)
+This now includes the open source boot ROMs from [https://github.com/LIJI32/SameBoy/](https://github.com/LIJI32/SameBoy/).
+For maximum GBC compatibility/authenticity you can still place the Gameboy color bios/bootrom into the Gameboy folder and rename it to boot1.rom

 ## Palettes
-Core supports custom palettes (*.gbp) which should be placed into Gameboy folder.
-Some examples are available in palettes folder.
+This core supports custom palettes (*.gbp) which should be placed into the Gameboy folder.
+Some examples are available in the palettes folder.

+## Custom Borders
+This core supports custom borders (*.sgb) which should be placed into the Gameboy folder.
+Some examples are available in the borders folder.

 ## Autoload
-To autoload favorite game at startup rename it to boot2.rom
+To autoload your favorite game at startup rename it to `boot2.rom`.

 ## Video output
 The Gameboy can disable video output at any time which causes problems with vsync_adjust=2 or analog video during screen transitions.
-Enable the Stabilize video option to fix this at the cost of some latency.
+Enabling the Stabilize video option may fix this at the cost of some increased latency.

 # Savestates
-Core provides 4 slots to save and restore the state.
-Those can be saved to SDCard or reside only in memory for temporary use(OSD Option).
-Usage with either Keyboard, Gamepad mappable button or OSD.
+This core provides 4 slots to save and restore the memory state which means you can save at any point in the game.
+These can be saved to your SDCard or they can reside only in memory for temporary use (OSD Option).
+Save states can be performed with the Keyboard, a mapped button to a gamepad, or through the OSD.

 Keyboard Hotkeys for save states:
-- Alt-F1..F4 - save the state
+- Alt+F1 thru Alt+F4 - save state
-- F1...F4 - restore
+- F1 thru F4 - restore state

 Gamepad:
 - Savestatebutton+Left or Right switches the savestate slot